mrschristine.com

 Hey Flash, wanna hear a joke?

 Zootopia looks like one of those films that is going to be almost unbearably cute.
 A world of animals of all shapes and sizes, all getting along?
 Hello!
-More than anything though, the films many trailers have opened my eyes to the world of sloths - who knew these creatures were so adorable?
-The way his face lights up at the joke… so… slowly.
-It’s amazing.
+More than anything though, the films many trailers have opened my eyes to the world of sloths - who knew these creatures were so adorable? https://www.youtube.com/watch?v=yCOPJi0Urq4 The way his face lights up at the joke... so... slowly.
+It's amazing.
+Actually, it reminds …

 Smart cookie